edX Online

 With an MBA in supply chain management, you can specialize in areas such as manufacturing, government procurement, or e-commerce.

-This degree can help you to pursue general supply chain manager roles like logistician, analyst, planner, and consultant.
-The program can also prepare you for diverse specialized roles such as procurement manager, supply chain analyst, and transportation director.
+This degree can prepare you to pursue general supply chain manager roles like logistician, analyst, planner, and consultant.
+The program can also qualify you for various specialized roles such as procurement manager, supply chain analyst, and transportation director.

 Salary expectations for supply chain managers